baruhifraimov/CPP_EX2_25/README.md

 - All operators work correctly
 - Edge cases are handled properly
 - Exceptions are thrown when expected (invalid dimensions, out-of-bounds access)

-## Conclusion

-This project demonstrates my understanding of C++ object-oriented programming, operator overloading, and memory management.
-The SquareMat class provides a useful foundation for applications requiring matrix operations.